woofiwaffle/Projects_ML_BD/labwork3/README.md

-# Задание 3. Исследование алгоритмов классификации
+## Task 3.
+Investigating Classification Algorithms

-### Задание состоит из последовательного выполнения следующих подзадач.
+#### The task consists of the following subtasks:

-1. Необходимо оценить и сравнить результаты классификации, используя следующие алгоритмы классификации:
+1. Evaluate and compare the classification results using the following classification algorithms:
-* kNN
+* k-Nearest Neighbors (kNN)
-* дерево решений
+* Decision Tree

-2. Сравните полученные результаты с помощью различных метрик оценки качества:
+2. Compare the obtained results using various evaluation metrics:
 * Accuracy
-* Presicion, Recall, F-measure
+* Precision, Recall, F-measure
-* ROC
+* ROC (Receiver Operating Characteristic curve)